-Acute back pain comes on suddenly and usually lasts from a few days to a couple weeks.
-Chronic back pain is typically described as lasting over three months.
+Acute back pain comes on suddenly and usually lasts from a few days to a couple of weeks.
+Chronic back pain is described as continuing over three months.

-- The pain may be constant, intermittent, or just occur with certain positions or actions
+- The pain may be constant, intermittent, or occur in certain positions or actions

 - The pain may stay in one place or radiate to other areas

 - It may be a dull ache, or a sharp or piercing or burning sensation

 - The issue might be in the neck or low back but may radiate into the foot or leg (sciatica), hand or arm.

 Fortunately, most types get better on their own: roughly 50% of individuals may experience relief within two weeks and 90% within three months.

 If the pain lasts for a few days, gets worse, does not react to remedies such as rest, using heat or ice, exercises, and over-the-counter pain relievers, then it is usually a good idea to see a back doctor.
 There are two cases in which emergency medical care is of utmost importance:

 Diagnostic tests may indicate if a patient’s back pain is a result of an anatomic cause.
 However, because diagnostic evaluations in and of themselves aren’t a diagnosis, arriving at an accurate clinical diagnosis requires an assessment to be correlated with the patient’s back pain symptoms and physical exam.

 - X-ray.
 This test offers information about the bones in the spine.
 An x-ray is frequently used to assess spinal instability (such as spondylolisthesis), tumors, and fractures.